adas3000/Item-Follower/README.md

 # Item-Follower
-App which allow user to add item situated webpage and notify user when item price changed.<br/>
+App which allow user to add from webpage and notify user when item price changed.<br/>
 Available webpages : <br/>
 -Allegro